In the annals of literary history, few figures have wielded wit as a weapon quite like Oscar Wilde.

 Oscar Wilde and Lord Alfred Douglas, 1893 Photo Gillman & Co British Library

-In 1895, Wilde was involved in a series of legal battles that ultimately led to his downfall.
-The Marquess of Queensberry, father of Wilde’s lover Lord Alfred Douglas, accused Wilde of "posing as a sodomite."
-Wilde, with characteristic bravado, sued for criminal libel.
-It was a decision that would prove disastrously ill-advised.
+In 1895, Oscar Wilde was drawn into a series of legal battles that would unravel his public life.
+John Sholto Douglas, 9th Marquess of Queensberry, father of his lover Lord Alfred Douglas, levelled a public accusation that Wilde was “posing as a sodomite.”
+Wilde met the charge head-on, initiating a prosecution for criminal libel.

 The Illustrated Police News, 4 May 1895 Artist Unknown